chaijs/sinon-chai/README.md

 chai.use(sinonChai);
 ```

-You can of course put this code in a common test fixture file; for an example using [Mocha][mocha], see
+You can of course put this code in a common test fixture file; for an example using [Mocha][], see
 [the Sinon–Chai tests themselves][fixturedemo].

 ### AMD

-Sinon–Chai supports being used as an [AMD][amd] module, registering itself anonymously (just like Chai).
-So, assuming
+Sinon–Chai supports being used as an [AMD][] module, registering itself anonymously (just like Chai).
+So, assuming you
-you have configured your loader to map the Chai and Sinon–Chai files to the respective module IDs `"chai"` and
+have configured your loader to map the Chai and Sinon–Chai files to the respective module IDs `"chai"` and
 `"sinon-chai"`, you can use them as follows:

 ```javascript